I have something to admit: I have an addition to books about Scotland!

 I can still remember when my mother took me to the library as a young girl.
 I could take out a maximum of 20 books at a time with my membership, and I was always at the limit.

-Books helped me to fall even more in love with Scotland, and kept me adding to my bucket list!
+Before I moved to Scotland, I had to live through books.
+They helped me to fall even more in love with Scotland, and kept me adding to my Scotland bucket list!

-Read on to discover my favourite books about Scotland!
+Read on to discover my favourite Scotland books I know you’ll love!